 After your session: You will be given water to help hydrate and clear the toxins that are released during your session.
 Your therapist may go over stretches that are suggested to assist with muscle tightness or soreness between sessions, or home care products that will maintain your service benefits until your next session.
 Feel free to schedule your next treatment at this time, or 24 hours a day here on our website.

 Things to consider if you're coming in for massage: Vigorous massage should be avoided by people with bleeding disorders, low blood platelet counts, and by people taking blood-thinning medications such as Warfarin.
 Massage should not be done in any area of the body with blood clots, fractures, open or healing wounds, skin infections, weakened bones (such as from osteoporosis or cancer), or where there has been a recent surgery.
 Although massage therapy is generally safe for cancer patients, they should consult their oncologist before having a massage that involves deep or intense pressure.
 Any direct pressure over a tumor usually is discouraged.

 For certain medical conditions, massage therapy should be avoided until the condition has subsided.
-General contraindications for massage or spa services include systemic contagious or infectious diseases, including the common cold and significant fever, and surgery with anesthesia within the past 6 weeks.
+General contraindications for massage or spa services include systemic contagious or infectious diseases, including Covid-19, the common cold, flu, fever over 100 degrees, and surgery with anesthesia within the past 6 weeks.
 For the following conditions, massage therapy is locally contraindicated (meaning the affected area should be avoided):

 *Acute flare-up of inflammatory conditions such as rheumatoid arthritis